 All PhotoShelter websites now offer free SSL security.
 SSL is a technology that ensures the privacy and security of connections to your website.
 This will allow visitors to navigate your website through a secure connection (via HTTPS).
-Up until now, only sensitive pages on your website were secure (such as login, e-commerce, billing, etc.), however with this SSL update, every page on your website will be HTTPS secure.

 This is a huge security update and includes a host of benefits.
 We are using full site encryption which ensures that no one is able to intercept your traffic -- or worse, modify any content.
 This not only puts your site at the forefront of what’s quickly becoming the security standard for modern browsers, but it can also improve your SEO and add performance gains down the road.